laradium/laradium/readme.md

+# Laradium

-Laradium allows you to create advanced CRUD views with relations in a lightweight admin panel.
+**Laradium** allows you to create advanced CRUD views with relations in a lightweight admin panel.

 This package is built using plain Laravel database structure, models and VueJS which makes it very flexible and easily adjustable to your needs.